-Mental health issues afflicting vets contributes to the high homelessness rate.
+Mental health issues afflicting vets contribute to the high homelessness rate.
 This includes vets who become homeless in part because of a mental health issue.
 It also includes vets that develop a mental health condition while homeless, rendering it more challenging for them to obtain suitable housing.

-Substance abuse if also a significant issue among veterans, particularly those who served in Vietnam, Afghanistan, and Iraq.
+Substance abuse is also a significant issue among veterans, particularly those who served in Vietnam, Afghanistan, and Iraq.
 Upwards to 25 percent of vets who served in these theaters are thought to demonstrate symptoms of substance abuse disorder.
 Substance abuse disorder is yet another primary contributing factor to veteran homelessness.

 Demographics of Homeless Vets

 91 percent of homeless vets are male, although the number of homeless female vets has been on the increase in the past several years.
 This includes vets who are single mothers who are ending up homeless.
 98 percent of all homeless vets are single.